Trump-picked head of energy panel says he was ‘demoted for my independence’ on climate change

-The move comes just weeks after Chatterjee and his agency began clearing the way for regional power administrators to put a price on emissions of carbon dioxide, the main contributor to global warming.
+The move comes just weeks after Chatterjee and the agency began clearing the way for regional power administrators to put a price on carbon dioxide emissions, the main contributor to global warming.

 The idea of a carbon tax has been discussed for decades and has support across the political spectrum.
 Many economists say it would be one of the most efficient ways to encourage polluters to cut the amount of greenhouse gases they generate.